Desert Camp Site Improvement Project

 The plan calls for demolition of the two existing courts and construction of four courts.

 Due to proximity of the courts to residential areas, an acoustician was hired to conduct a sound study and make recommendations to mitigate noise from the courts.
 Complete elimination of noise is impossible; however, there are measures that can be employed to reduce noise.
 Three options that the team explored are “green” paddles, Acoustifence and a masonry/stucco barrier wall.
 The necessary height for the fence/wall to make any measurable difference in sound was 10’.
 A wall of this height is not permitted on the property.
 For this reason, as well as the extensive cost (over $150,000) and other site restrictions that limit the effectiveness of the wall, this option is not viable.
-The Board has directed the design team and Council staff to develop policies, including use of “quiet” technology per the USA Pickleball’s new “Quiet” Category to mitigate sound impacts on neighboring properties.
+The Board has directed the design team and Council staff to explore developing policies, including use of “quiet” technology per the USA Pickleball’s new “Quiet” Category to mitigate sound impacts on neighboring properties.
 Staff will also review court reservations to assess utilization to determine adequate hours of operation.
 These policies will be created and launched prior to opening of the new courts.

 Click here to learn more about the development of the master plan and beginning stages of the DCSIP project prior to 2021.